jhumigas/b-on-rails/README.md

 run bundle install to install all the gems.
 The rake bower:install to install the modules required by angular.
 Don't forget rake db:create / rake db:migrate for the database management.

-For the beginners in Rails or/and Angular, there are two main tutorials the main tasks:
+For the beginners in Rails or/and Angular, there are two main tutorials I recommend :
 * [JCole Morrison's tutorial](http://start.jcolemorrison.com/angularjs-rails-4-1-and-ui-router-tutorial/)
 * [Thinkster's tutorial](https://thinkster.io/angular-rails/)